acquire-project/acquire-docs/docs/drivers.md

 <DeviceIdentifier Storage "ZarrBlosc1Lz4ByteShuffle">
 ```

-For cameras that weren't discovered you will see an error like:
+For cameras that weren't discovered you will see an error like the one below.
+These errors will not affect performance and can be ignored.

 ```
 ERROR acquire.runtime 2023-10-20 19:03:17,917 runtime.rs:40 C:\actions-runner\_work\acquire-driver-hdcam\acquire-driver-hdcam\src\acquire-core-libs\src\acquire-device-hal\device\hal\loader.c:114 - driver_load(): Failed to load driver at "acquire-driver-hdcam".